Skip to main content

 Enriching Diversity

-People from all around the world live together in Germany, bringing together highly diverse beliefs, ideals and aspirations.
+Germany’s diversity: people from all over the world live together in Germany, bringing together highly diverse beliefs, ideals and aspirations.

 © AdobeStock

-The 83 million people who live in Germany have widely differing attitudes and approaches to how they live their lives.
+The 83.5 million or so people who live in Germany have widely differing attitudes and approaches to how they live their lives.
 Some live as part of a family, in a long-term relationship or with flatmates.
 They practise different religions, hold different political views and have different social expectations.
 Many come from migrant backgrounds.
-Each year, hundreds of thousands of people come to Germany to work or study, and refugees find a new home here.
 What they all have in common is that they live in freedom and can fulfil their hopes and dreams as they wish.
 The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › works on a range of levels to ensure everyone living in Germany can live in freedom and according to their own choices and values.

 All immigrants and their relatives who are living permanently and legally in Germany are actively included in German society and have a right to integration services provided by the Federal Government.
 These include language and integration courses which are aimed at making it easier to settle into German society.
 Migrants who plan to stay in Germany for the longer term will be able to access the labour market quickly.
 In addition to this, promoting future-oriented and needs-based migration of skilled workers from around the world is a priority for the Federal Government.

 Promoting equality for all citizens across many levels of society is a major issue in Germany.
-Germany is fully committed to the acceptance of diversity.
+Germany is committed to the acceptance of diversity.
 For this reason, the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › supports LGBTIQ rights (lesbian, gay, bi-, trans, intersex, queer) and is fighting to end discrimination.
-The government has therefore established the office of a Commissioner for the Acceptance of Sexual and Gender Diversity
+The government has therefore appointed a Commissioner for the Acceptance of Sexual and Gender Diversity.

 The state also pays a parental allowance which compensates for lost earnings when parents are looking after their child after the birth.
 Families can access additional financial support such as child benefits, supplementary child support for disadvantaged parents, and maternity benefits.